My radio telescope has five channels, as follows:

 The arms of the Milky Way are shown below:

-The hydrogen response above is very small and embedded in all the noise that is visible in the top centre display.
+The diagram above is one of my samples of the galactic hydrogen response.
+The HI peak is very small and embedded in all the noise that is visible in the top centre display.
 However, as a result of integration (averaging over a number of seconds) its amplitude adds coherently from the many samples taken during this time period, whereas the noise integrates in a random fashion.
 This results in the amplitude of the signal rising above that of the noise, and it can be seen as the peak in this spectrum screenshot.

 I detect meteors using a signal from a beacon located near Nottingham, see: Meteor Beacon